Type of institution: University/Higher Education Institution

 If appropriate units are studied, students may satisfy the professional recognition requirements for entry into alternate professional bodies including CPA Australia, Chartered Accountants Australia and New Zealand (CA ANZ), the Institute of Public Accountants (IPA), the Association of Chartered Certified Accountants (ACCA) or the Institute of Certified Management Accountants (ICMA).

+Successful completion of the Graduate Certificate of Commerce allows articulation into this course with credit for units completed.
 Credit for prior learning into the Master of Commerce may be granted to students who have successfully completed appropriate postgraduate studies.
 There are negotiated credit for prior learning arrangements in place for CPA members.
+Alternative exits: Graduate Certificate of Commerce; Graduate Diploma of Commerce.

 |Campus||Fees||Entry||Mid year intake||Attendance|